 The LC model fits considerably worse for males, with an NLL 1198 higher than for females.
 The RH model fits much better for both, with an improvement in NLL of 4072 for females and 4787 for males, compared to an improvement of 368 required to justify the extra parameters according to BIC.
-The difference between male and females is narrowed to 483, so it is a substantial improvement for males.
+The difference between males and females is narrowed to 483, so RH is an even more substantial improvement for males.
 Adding the extra parameter for NB1 also significantly improves both fits, and NB2 is a bit better yet.
-The β parameter for NB1 is about 2.5 for females, and 3 for males, so the variance for each cell is 3.5 to 4 times the cell mean, compared to equal to the mean for Poisson.
-That is a substantial difference and with variances that big it is no wonder the Poisson fit is not as good.
+The $\beta$ parameter for NB1 is about 2.5 for females, and 3 for males, so the variance for each cell is 3.5 to 4 times the cell mean, compared to equal to the mean for Poisson.
+That is a substantial difference, and with variances that big it is no wonder the Poisson fit is not as good.
 The r for NB2 is about 8600 for females and 7500 for males, which for this data translates to variances of 2 to 7 times the mean, with the higher ratios going to the larger cells.
-The best NB NLLs for LC were 9444 for females and 9652 for males, so LC Poisson is so bad due to Poisson.